• Skip to main content

 How to make it?

 I came across this recipe on Smitten Kitchen by Deb Perelman where she calls this the Ultimate Zucchini Bread.
 The best part about the recipe is that you don't have to squeeze out the moisture.
 It doesn't end there.
 You need only one bowl to make the batter.
-And read this - you add the levening agents in the wet ingredients!
+And read this - you add the leavening agents in the wet ingredients!

 For this recipe, I had halved the portions to bake using my 8x4 loaf pan.
 I made this recipe twice each time altering the sugar quantity and using a different oil.
 Both the time the crunchy crust and the specks of zucchini won my heart!

-What is zucchini in Malayalam ?
+What is zucchini in Malayalam?
 If you know, please do let me know in the comments!

 Kousa Sweet Bread

-📖 Recipe
+📖 Recipe Card

 Kousa Sweet Bread | Baby Marrow Loaf